 Food isn’t the only thing that’s good to have on hand for an emergency.
 Depending on the type of emergency, these things might also come in handy:

 Water Filtration & Storage – Canning water at home is an inexpensive way to ensure a supply of potable water, provided you have access to canning jars which is questionable these days.
 It works well for us since we don’t have earthquakes and just about every conceivable emergencies involve us sheltering at home.

 For a longer-term emergency, you’ll need some sort of water filtration system.
 We use a Berkey Filter, which is really top of the line in terms of home water filtration.

-Many people also opt for storing water in 55-gallon drums and sterilizing it with tablets, which works too.
+Many people also opt for storing water in bulk water storage containers and sterilizing with chlorine tablets, which works too.

 For washing clothes, we use a small pedal-powered washing machine that’s incredibly efficient.
 My 6-year-old daughter absolutely loves it, and actually begs to wash her own clothes with it.
 Simple to set up and use, you can see my full review here.